Swedish Homes Scandinavian Homes

 villa skogshall 1884 gnesta sweden 4

-Since the 1950s, as I mentioned above, this house has belonged to the same family.
-Now the third generation lives here.
-Stories like this always touch me deeply.
+Since the 1950s, this home has stayed in the same family.
+It’s now lived in by the third generation.
+Stories like these always touch me deeply.

 villa skogshall 1884 gnesta sweden 5